Pulkit1822/Algo-Arena/README.md

 Here are my scores:
 ![Result](https://github.com/Pulkit1822/Algo-Arena/blob/main/result.png)

+Here are the updated sections with the new changes and features added:

+---

 ## Features 🚀

 - **Code Submission and Execution**: Users can submit their code through a web interface and execute it on the platform.